 Group and Individual Tutoring Updates

-Fall 2020 - Tutoring (both group and individual) will be offered online this semester.
-Group tutoring is drop-in based and you are encouraged to work with classmates with the support of McGraw tutors - sessions last 1-2 hours.
-Individual tutoring requires an appointment and guarantees you one-on-one time with a tutor - appointments last 30-50 minutes.
+Spring 2021 - Tutoring (both group and individual) will be offered online this semester.
+Group tutoring is drop-in based and you are encouraged to work with classmates with the support of McGraw tutors - sessions last 2 hours, you can attend for as little or as long as you like.
+Individual tutoring requires an appointment and guarantees you one-on-one time with a tutor - appointments last 40 minutes.

-Tutoring will begin with group tutoring on Sunday 9/6 and individual tutoring on Sunday 9/13.
+Tutoring is tentatively scheduled to begin with group tutoring on Sunday 2/7 and individual tutoring on Sunday 2/14.
 More information and schedules can be found on each page.